Dynamic Incident Response: A Framework for Security Teams — book cover showing the title over a mountain landscape

 Incident Response Framework

-The Dynamic Approach to Incident Response (DAIR) provides a structured yet adaptive model that moves beyond rigid, linear processes.
+Adapt to evolving threats with the Dynamic Approach to Incident Response (DAIR), a structured yet flexible model that moves beyond rigid, linear processes.
 Built on the OODA loop and aligned with NIST CSF 2.0.

 Detection and Threat Hunting

-Signature-based, behavioral, and AI-driven detection methods.
-Sigma rules, SIEM correlation, endpoint detection and response (EDR), and network traffic analysis for identifying threats early.
+Identify threats early with signature-based, behavioral, and AI-driven detection methods.
+Master Sigma rules, SIEM correlation, endpoint detection and response (EDR), and network traffic analysis.

 Incident Response Playbooks